ivonunes/inkstead-writer/docs/start/site-configuration.md

 }
 ```

-Posts, pages, media, and collections can live somewhere else if you change those paths.
+Posts, pages, media and collections can live somewhere else if you change those paths.
 The docs use the default paths unless a section says otherwise.

 Site media is published at `/media/` regardless of where the source media folder lives.
 For example, a file at `content/media/photo.jpg` is referenced as `/media/photo.jpg` in posts and templates.

-## Build Output
+## Build output

 By default, builds are written to `dist`: